Project GRAD Houston: New Model

 On December 27, 2013, The Houston Chronicle reported that Project GRAD Houston phased out its local scholarship grants and pulled out staff from the Houston Independent School District.
 This is where the college preparatory program was founded more than two decades ago to assist financially needy students at problematic institutions.
 However, this model continued to be practiced in some areas which include Alaska, Atlanta, and Los Angeles.
 The non-profit organization maintained a hundred employees during its peak.
 The ISD also gave Project GRAD a subsidy of $5 million until the platform was scrutinized.
 The last fund grant worth $1.3 million for the Project came in during the 2011 – 20112 school year.
 After this, the non-profit deemed it necessary to create a different model.
-Project GRAD uses its yearly budget ($4 million) for 18 employees and 23 AmeriCorps (voluntary civil society program that the US federal government supports) members in area non-profit offices as well as universities.
+Project GRAD uses its yearly budget ($4 million) for 18 employees and 23 AmeriCorps members in area non-profit offices as well as universities.